sultansidhu/gRPC-ModelLoading/README.md

 - ML Framework agonostic
 ### Components
 **Note: For now, development will focus on simple PyTorch models only**
-- Component to encode proto files for the state dictionary of model
+- Component to encode proto files for the state dictionary of model (PROBLEMATIC)
-- Component to encode proto files for the peripheral model information, that stores model library, model layer names, etc.
+- Component to encode proto files for the peripheral model information, that stores model library, model layer names, etc. (DONE)
-- Component to take in a given PyTorch model, generate the previous two files from it
+- Component to take in a given PyTorch model, generate the previous two files from it (DONE)
 - Component to send the data over a network using gRPC
-- Component to send the receive, parse the data over a network
+- Component to receive, parse the data over a network
-- Component to restructure the model on the client side **This list is subject to change**
+- Component to restructure the model on the client side (IN PROGRESS) **This list is subject to change**